kanthorlabs/blog/_posts/2025-08-24-database-tips-and-tricks.md

 ![index-size](/assets/img/2025-08-24-index-size.png)

+## Never, ever create index on updated_at (AI generated)

+The standard `UPDATE` mechanism carries a significant performance cost, especially on tables with many indexes.
+A single row update requires inserting a new heap tuple, deleting the old one, and for each of the N indexes on the table, deleting the old index entry and inserting a new one.
+This results in a massive write amplification of 2N+1 physical writes for one logical update.

+To mitigate this, PostgreSQL employs a critical optimization called Heap-Only Tuples (HOT).
+A HOT update is possible when an `UPDATE` operation does not modify any columns that are part of any index on the table.
+Under these conditions, PostgreSQL can perform a much more efficient update:

+- A new version of the tuple is created, just like a normal update.
+- Crucially, this new tuple version is placed on the same data page as the old version, provided there is sufficient free space.
+- Instead of updating any indexes, the system creates a redirect pointer.
+The [t_ctid](https://www.postgresql.org/docs/current/ddl-system-columns.html#DDL-SYSTEM-COLUMNS-CTID) field of the old tuple version is updated to point directly to the new tuple version on the same page.

+This creates a "HOT chain" on the page.
+When an index scan lands on the original tuple version, the database engine follows the `t_ctid` chain to the current, live version.
+The benefit is immense: the 2N expensive index write operations are completely avoided.
+This transforms the performance characteristics of `UPDATE`s, making schema design—specifically, the choice of which columns to index—a critical factor in write performance.
+A common performance anti-pattern is to index a frequently updated column (e.g., a `updated_at` field), as doing so completely disables the HOT optimization for that table, potentially degrading UPDATE performance by an order of magnitude.

 ## Conclusion

 In this post, we have explored some tips and tricks for designing and operating database systems more effectively and easily.
 Use them with caution and always consider the trade-offs involved in each approach.